98.7CGPI

 Unlike item-by-item price comparison apps, GroceryPulse answers the question every Canadian shopper asks: “Which grocery store is cheapest overall in my city?”
 We rank stores by the total cost of a complete basket — only stores matching at least 48 of the 50 items are eligible for the cheapest-store call-out — so you can see at a glance where to shop to save the most money.
 Prices are collected weekly from publicly available retailer websites and refreshed every Thursday.

-Our index is a chained weighted Jevons (methodology v2) — built on the elementary index formula recommended by the IMF and used by Eurostat — so week-over-week changes compare the same items at the same stores.
+Our index is a matched-model weighted Jevons (methodology v2), built on the elementary index formula recommended by the IMF and used by Eurostat, so week-over-week changes compare the same items at the same stores.
 All data and methodology are fully transparent.

 Frequently Asked Questions